rfl.tar.bz2 (updated 22 Mar 2026)

 |

 CSV, comma separated value, file output is often more useful than a coverage map when modeling or other software will further build on rfl results.
-Rfl does not support files of GPS tracks for multiple stations, but it is potentially useful in emergency or spectrum management situations.
+Rfl does not support files of GPS tracks for multiple stations, but that is potentially useful in emergency or spectrum management situations.
 Its implementation is left as an exercise for the reader. :-) Link output creates a file containing link budget results for all transmitter-to-receiver pairs.
 Tx-tx and rx-rx are not calculated and receive antenna polarization is assumed to be same as transmitter's.
 Here is a typical file viewed with libreoffice that would be paired with the input config file.

 In the spreadsheet, columns A and B are the names of transmit and receive stations and columns C through H are link budgets values.
 The last column indicates the type of propagation from transmitter to receiver.
 Notice that transmit antenna gains in column D are different.
 This is because the tx-rx RF ray cuts through a different part of antenna pattern.
 Not apparent, ITM calculates RF take off elevation angles.
 These are used by rfl to cut through the correct point in a 3d farfield pattern.
 Input values from the configuration file are not repeated in the output, so it is wise to keep both files together.
 I often name input and output files similarly, e.g., myTest.rfl and myTest.csv.

-prof.py -n 200 -a1 24.4 -lat1 31.718025 -lon1 -110.375975 -a2 3 -lat2 31.664167 -lon2 -110.227833
+prof.py -a1 24.4 -lat1 31.718025 -lon1 -110.375975 -a2 3 -lat2 31.664167 -lon2 -110.227833

 rfl -d cfg.rfl